rowcased/rowcased.github.io/alternate_page.md

 fix kata
 answer questions
 raise issues on kata
-resolve issues, mostly wrongs, but somwtimes I fix a problem
+resolve issues, mostly wrongs, but sometimes I fix a problem

 could add a test, change a parameter, alter syntax or name-casing according to language, creating or resolving issues, answering questions, as well as improving the site by directly live-editing the production code of other code author's kata material.